absmach/supermq/docs/load-test.md

-## Test simulations
+## Test scenarios

-The platform was tested using following test simulations:

-- Message publishing simulation
-- Create and get client simulation

-Purpose of these simulations is to see how responsive platform will be under heavy loads.
+Testing environment to be determined.

-### Message publishing simulation
+### Message publishing

-Messsage publishing simulation sends large number of requests to HTTP adapter service every second.
+In this scenario, large number of requests are sent to HTTP adapter service every second.
 This test checks how much time HTTP adapter took to response to each request.

+#### Results

+TBD

-### Create and get client simulation
+### Create and get client

-Create and get client simulation sends large number of requests to manager service to create client, and than to retrieve its data.
+In this scenario, large number of requests are sent to manager service to create client, and than to retrieve its data.
 This test checks how much time manager service took to response to each request.

-## Testing environment

-TBD

-## Results
+#### Results

 TBD